Behind the scenes

 Additionally the project's databases are elemental tools for the translation process.
 Because of the numerous destructions and problematic content of the texts, internal parallels often help to close the gaps of the translation.

-The so-called Edfu-Explorer is capable not only to show the relevant records (transliteration and translation) of a given search inquiry but also photographic material, the Chassinat version, internal collations and secondary literature.
+The so-called Edfu-Explorer (is not available anymore, see online version) is capable not only to show the relevant records (transliteration and translation) of a given search inquiry but also photographic material, the Chassinat version, internal collations and secondary literature.

 During the last years a lot of people - deeply impressed by the temple - wanted to contribute to the project and it's goals.
 This was the case when Dr. Uwe Bartels began in 2003 to copy the scenes of the pylon (Edfou VIII) and the outer side of the girdle wall (Edfou VII).
 Both volumes were finally released in 2009.